-The Power and Energy Institute was established in 2010 with multi-million dollar support from the Department of Energy Grant.
+The Power and Energy Institute (PEIK) was established in 2010 with multi-million dollar support from the Department of Energy Grant.
 The Institute is built upon the existing strengths at UK in power and energy, across multiple engineering disciplines.

 PEIK’s mission is to:

 to sustain the large number power and energy education programs at the University of Kentucky through development of new courses and undergraduate and graduate certificate programs

 to engage the large number of students receiving education in power and energy areas through promotion of power and energy careers and by providing scholarship opportunities, work programs, unique educational experiences, and other incentives

 to offer professional development/continuing education programs to current engineers who require additional education to address current power and energy issues.

 By providing both aspiring and practicing engineers with the innovative education they will need to join the 21st century power engineering workforce, PEIK’s efforts will support: